-What Can a Handyman Do in Copiague, New York?
+What Can a Handyman Do Without a License in Copiague, New York?

 Copiague is a hamlet in Suffolk County (Town of Babylon) on Long Island.
 New York State does not issue a single statewide “general contractor” license; home-improvement/handyman licensing is handled locally (town/city/county), and electrical/plumbing/HVAC are typically licensed at the local municipal level.
 There is no statewide “handyman exemption” dollar threshold—however, local Home Improvement Contractor (HIC) rules commonly apply to most residential repair/renovation work even for small jobs, and permits may still be required.